-The User's Guide to MPE/iX Security
+The HP Security Monitor/iX User's Guide

-The Hewlett-Packard User's Guide to MPE/iX Security is written for general users of HP 3000 systems.
+The Hewlett-Packard Security Monitor/iX User's Guide is written for general users of HP 3000 systems.
 It contains an explanation of the basic security features and a discussion of security policy and concerns.
 For more information on the security in place on your system, see your security administrator.